alexander171294/web-poker/README.md

 * ~~Hibernate~~ (more problems than solutions for this simple persistence)
 * SLF4J

+## Download the repo

+git clone --recursive [URL from this repo]

+if you already cloned this repo, you have to use submodule update:

+git submodule update --init --recursive

+## Pulling repo:

+git pull --recurse-submodule

 ## Frontend

 The frontend is maked with Nativescript Schematics for Angular using shared code.